programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 pickle.dump(Z, open(os.path.join('data','Z.pickle'), 'wb'))
 ```

-This takes **under 2 minutes**, but it *is* RAM-intensive and so on Google Colab you may need to downsample the data (code to do this is in the [notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb)).
-We use the prefix `Dim` to select columns out of the `projected` data frame so that if you change the number of dimensions the clustering code does not change.
+This takes **under 2 minutes**, but it *is* RAM-intensive.
+On Google Colab you may need to downsample the data (code for downsampling is included in the standalone [Colab notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb)).
+We use the prefix `Dim` to select columns out of the `projected` data frame; even if you change the number of dimensions, the clustering code need not change.

 ### Visualising the results

-`Z` is effectively a 'tree' that can be cut at any level, and by comparing the output in Figure 4 — which shows the last 100 clusterings in the agglomeration process — with what we saw in Figure 3's plot of the 'semantic space' (above) we can develop our intuition about the clusters: on the *y*-axis is a distance measure indicating how far apart two clusters were when they merged (the horizontal bar on the plot); on the *x*-axis the number of observations in each cluster (in parentheses); a number without parentheses would mean an original document's index.
+`Z` is effectively a 'tree' that can be cut at any level.
+By comparing the output in Figure 4 — which shows the last 100 clusterings in the agglomeration process — with Figure 3's plot of the 'semantic space' (above), you can develop insights about the clusters.
+On the *y*-axis is a distance measure indicating how far apart two clusters were when they merged (the horizontal bar on the plot); on the *x*-axis are the number of observations in each cluster (in parentheses); a number without parentheses would mean an original document's index.

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-4.png" alt="Dendrogram showing the last 100 steps in the hierarchical clustering process to provide a more intuitive understanding of how the clusters capture the structure shown in Figure 3.." caption="Figure 4.
 Top of EThOS dendrogram showing last 100 clusters" %}

 So this plot tells us that Linguistics and Philosophy (on the right side) are *more* dissimilar than the two classes of History (on the left) since they merge *later* (higher up the *y*-axis).
-So even though the top-level History class contains more records and covers a larger share of the semantic space, its constituent theses cluster (slightly) sooner and we don't, for instance, find Philosophy merging with History first.
-We can also see that Philosophy theses will be the first to split if we opt for five clusters, followed by History of the ancient world if we opt for six or seven clusters, then Linguistics, before, finally, *non*-ancient world History splits at nine clusters.
+Even though the top-level History class contains more records and covers a larger share of the semantic space, its constituent theses cluster (slightly) sooner, such that we don't, for instance, find Philosophy merging with History first.
+You can also see that Philosophy theses will be the first to split when opting for five clusters, followed by History of the ancient world with six or seven clusters, then Linguistics, before, finally, *non*-ancient world History splits at nine clusters.

-And here's the code that enabled us to do this:
+Here's the code that enabled us to do this:

 ```python
 last_cls = 100 # The number of last clusters to show in the dendogram